-Today Baseball Movie Monday focuses on two movies, Talent for the Game and Trouble with the Curve, which shed light on some of the unsung heroes of baseball, the scouts.
+Today Baseball Movie Monday focuses on two movies, Talent for the Game and Trouble with the Curve.
+Both movies shed light on some of the unsung heroes of baseball, the scouts.

 Countless hours are spent by these scouts out on those back roads watching baseball games at Ballparks across the country trying to find players for their organization to draft.

-In recent years teams have focused on international players with baseball academies in the Dominican Republic and other nations but the fact remains the bulk of Major League Baseball players are still from America and someone needs to discover them.
+In recent years, teams have focused on international players with baseball academies in the Dominican Republic and other nations.
+However, the fact remains the bulk of Major League Baseball players are still from America and someone needs to discover them.

-Of course with the addition of the internet and other factors the need for scouts to physically travel the back roads has diminished in some way over the last couple of decades as You Tube and other sources provide a way to track players nearly from the first time that they pick up a ball or a bat.
-Several teams have even made drastic cuts in the size of their scouting departments while ramping up efforts on the analytical side of the game.
+You Tube and other sources provide a way for baseball organizations to track players nearly from the first time that they pick up a ball or a bat.
+Several teams have even made drastic cuts in the size of their scouting departments, while ramping up efforts on the analytical side of the game.